AnatoliyOcheretnyi/DropDate/README.md

 ## Roadmap

 - Polish backend integration with more providers.
-- Flesh out the mobile client (currently work in progress).
+- Expand the mobile feature set (deeper navigation, offline states).
-- Add automated tests for frontend (Playwright/RTL) and contract tests for API.
+- Add automated tests for frontend (Playwright/RTL) and contract tests for API/mobile.